 “I wasn’t quite sure how to rank going into the Match, but I felt connected to Children’s Healthcare," she said.
 "You can tell pretty quickly if a place is going to fit.”

 Her experience included helping to run the pharmacy portion of the pediatric heart failure clinic and the teen heart transplant clinic.
 She also helped educate young patients and their families on their medication regimens.

 Dr. Karaga was part of the second graduating class of the Philadelphia College of Osteopathic Medicine (PCOM) School of Pharmacy.
 During her first year of pharmacy school, she was able to train as a research assistant with Dr. Eric Wang, Assistant Professor of Pharmaceutical Sciences, and later developed a research project that was awarded first place among pharmacy students in the College’s annual Research Day.

-In her four years at PCOM School of Pharmacy, Dr. Karaga held leadership positions with the American Society of Health-System Pharmacists, the School of Pharmacy Curriculum Committee, and the GA-PCOM Student Ambassador Program.REQUEST PROGRAM INFORMATION
+In her four years at PCOM School of Pharmacy, Dr. Karaga held leadership positions with the American Society of Health-System Pharmacists, the School of Pharmacy Curriculum Committee, and the PCOM Georgia Student Ambassador Program.REQUEST PROGRAM INFORMATION